sharmavins23/Scientia/NATURAL SCIENCE/Biology/Neuroscience/Brain.md

 ![[Kandel's diagram of the brain.png]]

-1. The [[spinal cord]], which is the farthest caudal; It receives and processes sensory information from the skin, joints, and muscles of the limbs and trunk and controls movement.
+1. The [[Spinal Cord|spinal cord]], which is the farthest caudal; It receives and processes sensory information from the skin, joints, and muscles of the limbs and trunk and controls movement.
 It connects to the [[brain stem]].
 2. The [[medulla oblongata]] includes centers for digestion, breathing, and control of heart rate.
 3. The [[pons]] conveys information about movement from the cerebral hemispheres to the cerebellum.
 4. The [[cerebellum]] modulates force and range of movement, and is involved in the learning of motor skills to some degree.
 It's functionally connected to the medulla oblongata, pons, and midbrain.